slashtechno/wyzely-detect/README.md

 ### Python
 - Camera, either a webcam or a Wyze Cam
     - All RTSP feeds _should_ work, however.
+    - **WSL, by default, does not support USB devices.** It is recommended to natively run this, but it is possible to use it on WSL with streams or some workarounds.
 - Python 3.10 or 3.11
 - Poetry (optional)
 - Windows or Linux